kyrolabs/awesome-langchain/README.md

 - [Knowledge GPT](https://github.com/mmz-001/knowledge_gpt): Accurate answers and instant citations for your documents.
 - [Paper QA](https://github.com/whitead/paper-qa): LLM Chain for answering questions from documents with citations
 - [FlowGPT](https://github.com/nilooy/flowgpt): Generate diagram with AI
+- [Knowledge](https://github.com/KnowledgeCanvas/knowledge): Knowledge is a tool for saving, searching, accessing, and exploring all of your favorite websites, documents and files.

 ## Videos